 To get statistics on variable(s) chosen, from the Analyze menu choose Descriptive Statistics and then Frequencies from the sub menu.
-The Frequencies dialogue box will open, Figure 28.
+The Frequencies dialogue box will open, Figure 27.
 You can for example get the mean or standard deviation of a variable set from here.

-Figure 28: Frequencies dialogue box
+Figure 27: Frequencies dialogue box

 To get the Mean (arithmetic average), choose an appropriate variable and add it to the Variable(s) pane then click on the Statistics button on the right.
-The Frequencies:

-Statistics dialogue box opens with options.
-Click on the Mean by checking the box beside it in the Central Tendency section, Figure 29.
+The Frequencies: Statistics dialogue box opens with options.
+Click on the Mean by checking the box beside it in the Central Tendency section, Error!
+Reference source not found.28.